MichaelCreel/Linux-Resource-Monitor/README.md

 # Resource Monitor

 A terminal-based Resource Monitor designed for Linux systems.
 Displays the average CPU usage over all cores, memory usage, and GPU usage.
+Also available in a graphical version [here](https://github.com/MichaelCreel/Linux-Resource-Monitor-GUI)

 ## Dependencies